 In this story, the disciples focused in on one thing: They were perishing!
 The sea was tossing them and they feared imminent disaster.
 But through it all, Jesus was there sound asleep, waiting for them to wake Him.
 And when they woke Him, He took control of the storm and brought perfect calm.

 The same is true in our lives.
 We are so easily rattled by the stresses and difficulties of daily life.
 We so often allow ourselves to be overwhelmed by problems we face.
 The key is to turn our eyes to Jesus.
 See Him there, before you, sleeping and waiting for you to rouse Him.
 He is always there, always waiting, always ready.

 Waking our Lord is as simple as turning our eyes from the stormy sea and trusting in His divine presence.
 It’s all about trust.
 Total and unyielding trust.
 Do you trust Him?

 Reflect, today, upon that which causes you daily anxiety, fear or confusion.
 What is it that appears to be tossing you here and there causing you stress and worry?
-As you see this burden, see also Jesus there with you, waiting for you to come to Him in trust so that He can take control of every situation in life you find yourself in.
+As you see this burden, see also Jesus there with you, waiting for you to come to Him in trust so that He can take control of every situation in life in which you find yourself.
 He loves you and will indeed take care of you.